automation-tasks-rs/dev_bestia_cargo_completion/README.md

 cargo auto
 ```

-You can save the definition for bash auto-completion for this project in development.
-So you can test the auto-completion while developing it.
+You can change the definition for bash auto-completion to point to the compilation of this project in development.
+So you can easy test the auto-completion while developing it.

 ```bash
 complete -C "/home/luciano/rustprojects/dev_bestia_cargo_completion/target/debug/dev_bestia_cargo_completion" cargo